MIRUDHULA-DHANARAJ/Inverse-of-matrix/README.md

 ### Step 4:
 Use nested lists to append list.
 ### Step 5:
-Print the inverse of the array using np.linalg.inv
+Print the inverse of the array using np.linalg.inv.

 ## PROGRAM:
 ```